-Noisy, aggressive, and poorly-controlled fake service dogs who approach a service dog handler and dog may distract a legitimate service dog from his work.
-Depending upon the situation, this could put the handler in danger or even cause injury to the dog or handler.
+Noisy, aggressive, and poorly controlled fake service dogs who approach a service dog handler and dog may distract a legitimate service dog from their work.
+This could put the handler in danger or even cause injury to the dog or handler.

 3. Aggressive or reactive fake service dogs may attack or injure a real one.

 “Any legitimate service dog organization would not allow a reactive dog,” Cook explains.
 “These dogs that are reactive can make it very difficult for legitimate service dog users.
 For example, they don’t expect there to be a dog around the corner in Costco, unless it’s another well-behaved service dog.
 If they go around a corner and find a lunging, snarling dog, it can be very dangerous.”